Ellis Carr speaks with Senator Mark Warner and Deputy Treasury Secretary Adeyemo about CDFIs.

 For those of you who don’t know, my name is Ellis Carr.
 I’m president and CEO of CDC Small Business Finance and Capital Impact Partners.
 We are part of the Momentus Capital branded family of organizations that also includes Ventures Lending Technologies and Momentus Securities.

-Momentus Capital is a family of companies that came together in 2021 to support more holistic community and economic development across the country, focusing on how do we help drive inclusive and equitable communities.
+Momentus Capital is a family of companies that came together in 2021 to support more holistic community and economic development across the country, focusing on how do we help drive strong communities.
 And since that time in 2021 that we came together, we’ve invested about $2 billion across the country, and nearly $200 million in the Washington, D.C. region alone.
 Part of coming together with CDC Small Business Finance in 2021, we were really excited because it built on the history and track record and the trust from Capital Impact Partners, but we also could bring a small business lending component to this region.

 Senator Mark Warner: